 Here I am.
 Back again in the conversation about electricity retailers in Singapore… because I’m officially a grown adult who needs to start paying my own electricity bills.
-With the Open Electricity Market (OEM) initiative in full swing – by May 2019 all households should be eligible to pick their preferred electricity provider – there are 3 camps of shoppers in a frenzy:
+The Open Electricity Market (OEM) initiative is officially in full swing – since 1 May 2019 all households are eligible to pick their preferred electricity provider – there are 3 camps of shoppers in a frenzy:

 (a) The ones that are loyal to SP Services,

 (b) the ones that want to switch out from SP but are only considering the established players like Sembcorp Power, Keppel Electric and Senoko Energy, and

 (c) The adventurous lot who are willing to try “unknown” electricity retailers like Best Electricity and iSwitch.

 If at this point you catch no ball, read our FAQ guide on making the switch from Singapore Powers (SP) here.
 Also, see our list of hidden costs to look out for.

 How do you choose a new electricity retailer & plan?

 This is a turning point in history.
 Up until 1 Nov 2018, electricity was provided by SP (Singapore Power) and all we had to do was pay our bills.

-But now, there are 13 electricity retailers with published prices offering 2 main types of pricing models… that means almost 30 electricity packages to compare.
+But now, there are 13 electricity retailers with published prices offering 2 standard pricing models… that means almost 30 electricity packages to compare.
 Headache right?
-To get you started, here are 3 steps to help you narrow down the options.
+To get you started, here are 3 steps to narrow down the options.

-Step 1: Decide if you want a (a) fixed price plan or (b) discount off the regulated tariff.
+Step 1: Decide if you want a (a) fixed rate plan or (b) discount off the regulated tariff.
 Some retailers have non-standard plans as well.